edzzn/khalilstemmler-blog/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 Why can't we organize the architecture differently?
 Why does the _backend_ need to hold the **high-level policy**?

 Well, we _can_ change up that architecture for some use cases.
 In fact, there are several architectures that _do_ take this approach- [P2P](https://en.wikipedia.org/wiki/Peer-to-peer), for example.
-However, these architectures only work for **decentralized** systems that **do not** so deperately need a single source of truth in order to govern how the system works.
+However, these architectures only work for **decentralized** systems that **do not** so desparately need a single source of truth in order to govern how the system works.

 To avoid going down a rabbit hole on decentralized architectures, the most common systems you'll work on are the ones where there is some sort of **centeralized policy**.